Northwest Folklife Programs

 Northwest Folklife Festival

 Each year, on Memorial Day Weekend, we present the Northwest Folklife Festival at Seattle Center.
-The Festival has grown to be the largest free community arts celebration in the United States and a signature event in the Pacific Northwest.
+The Festival has grown to be the largest community-powered arts celebration in the United States and a signature event in the Pacific Northwest.
 It presents the talents of more than 5,000 musicians, dancers, storytellers, and craftspeople from the region and engages audiences in an array of participatory activities, creating a multicultural celebration that enriches, educates, and inspires.
+There is no admission charge thanks to your donations.

 A concert series that allows Folklife to provide additional performance opportunities for Northwest artists.
 Northwest Folklife programming staff works to pair artists from diverse musical genres in new ways, expanding the definition of “folk” for its audiences.